 We offer opportunities for our people to develop both at home and abroad.

-For more than 15 years, our organisation has supported a ground-breaking project which sees our staff working in partnership with the Kilimanjaro Christian Medical Centre in northern Tanzania.
+For 20 years now, our organisation has supported a ground-breaking project which sees our staff working in partnership with the Kilimanjaro Christian Medical Centre in northern Tanzania.

 Through the partnership our staff can volunteer their time to travel to Tanzania to train their African counterparts and help improve the quality of local medical services.
 Our successes include the introduction of laparoscopic surgery and the development of a specialist burns unit.
 In return, our staff have gained vast experience of delivering healthcare in a remote environment, being exposed to different cultures and the everyday challenges of power failures and broken equipment – all in day’s work.